suhasmeti/prod-support-docs/docs/ini/cirrent-agent.rst

 		sudo reboot

-	✔️ All done!
+	All done!
 You can now leave your Raspberry Pi running and the CIRRENT™ Agent will automatically collect data.

 Next Steps
 ^^^^^^^^^^^

-The CIRRENT™ Agent will start reporting some data like the SSID, BSSID, router that the Raspberry Pi is connected to after the first few minutes, while some data such as metrics and connectivity values take up to a day for the CIRRENT™ Agent to collect and report.
+The CIRRENT™ Agent will start reporting data including the SSID, BSSID, and router that the Raspberry Pi is connected to after the first few minutes, while some data such as metrics and connectivity values take up to a day for the CIRRENT™ Agent to collect and report.

 To view data for all devices in an account, please visit: